MohammadmahdiAhmadi/DevopsDemo/README.md

-# Idea Blog
+# DevOps Demo

-Welcome to the **IdeaBlog** repository!
+Welcome to the **DevOpsDemo** repository!
 This project is a comprehensive example that demonstrates various aspects of modern web development, including Django-based application development, Docker containerization, Ansible automation, Jenkins CI/CD integration, and Kubernetes deployment.

 ## Table of Contents